 Most saltwater media used by UTEX includes natural seawater collected off-shore from Port Aransas, Texas in the Gulf of Mexico.
-Seawater having a salinity of at least 30 ppt is collected and pre-filtered, then stored undisturbed within polyethylene carboys at ambient temperature.
+Seawater having a salinity of at least 30 ppt is collected and pre-filtered, then stored undisturbed within polyethylene carboys at ambient temperature in the dark.

 Seawater is diluted to 30 ppt with double distilled water immediately prior to pasteurization.
 A three-liter batch of seawater at 30 ppt in a 4-liter Erlenmeyer flask is covered with a small inverted glass petri plate and an inverted 250-mL beaker, then "pasteurized" in a steamer for 45 minutes.
 The pasteurized content of the flask is allowed to cool and left undisturbed at ambient temperature for approximately 24 hours.
 It is then again steam-pasteurized for 45 mininutes, as on the previous day.
 After the flask cools the second time, the inverted-petri-plate lid is sealed in place with Parafilm and the flask is stored at refrigerator temperature until it is used to prepare culture medium.
 This pasteurized seawater may used immediately or may be stored for several months prior to use.